DevMatheusMonteiro/Treine-me/README.md

 # Treine.me

-Página Web responsiva feita no Stage 02 do Explorer
+Responsive webpage made in Stage 02 of Explorer